Tyeia/wfbinder/content/Warframes/Gauss.md

 ## Lore

-**Altra** was an ancient tower-fortress on [Ceres](https://wiki.warframe.com/w/Ceres "Ceres") owned by the [Orokin](https://wiki.warframe.com/w/Orokin "Orokin").
-An insurgency occurred there, resulting in the Orokin inhabitants being thrown from the tower and succumbing to the landmines below.
+**Altra** was an ancient tower-fortress on [Ceres](https://wiki.warframe.com/w/Ceres "Ceres") owned by the [[Orokin]]n the Orokin inhabitants being thrown from the tower and succumbing to the landmines below.
 The Orokin demanded its recapture, but the tower's defenses proved to be too difficult for their [Dax](https://wiki.warframe.com/w/Dax "Dax") battalions to pass.

 As backup, Gauss was then called in to quell the insurgency.
 With his immense speed, he blitzed through the minefield and into the tower and was able to reclaim it.
 His victory earned him the title: **The Saint of Altra**.